usegalaxy-eu/website/_posts/2021-01-22-sars-cov-2-variant-analysis.md

 (even low-frequency intra-sample ones), generating standardized technology-independent reports, and for building reliable consensus sequences!

+All these workflows have been built and tested specifically with scalability in
+mind: on usegalaxy.eu we have verified, using large batches of COG-UK and other data, that they let you analyze even thousands of samples in parallel.

 Combine, *e.g.*, our
 [__ARTIC Illumina PE variant calling__](https://usegalaxy.eu/u/wolfgang-maier/w/covid19-variation-analysis-on-artic-pe)
 workflow with the workflow for